Conquer the Thrilling Imogene Pass: A High Mountain Adventure in Colorado

-Imogene Pass is a high mountain pass at an elevation of 3.997m (13,114ft) above the sea level located in Ouray County in the southwest part of the US state of Colorado.
+Imogene Pass is a high mountain pass at an elevation of 4.012m (13,162ft) above the sea level located on the boundary of San Miguel and Ouray counties, in the U.S. state of Colorado.
 The road is accessible by four wheel drive vehicles, and is not for the novice drivers.
 It's one of the highest roads of Colorado.

 How long is Imogene Pass?

-The road is totally unpaved and rough in parts.
-It’s 25.74km (16 miles) long.
+The pass is 26.23km (16.3 miles) long running from Ouray (the county seat of Ouray County) on the Million Dollar Highway to Telluride (the county seat of San Miguel County).
 From Ouray, the road turns off the road to Yankee Boy Basin above the Camp Bird Mine near the ghost town of Sneffels southwest of Ouray, and climbs through Imogene Basin to the summit.
 From Telluride, the road takes off north of downtown and climbs past the ghost town of Tomboy through Savage Basin to the summit.
 You’ll find historical mining towns along the way.

-This gravel road is not for beginners.
+This gravel road is not for beginners and hairy at times.
+Don’t get over confident though.
 Expect some steep parts.
 Do not take this trip lightly.
 The road is rocky, steep and narrow in places and passing can be dangerous.
-A rugged off-road 4×4 with plenty of clearance & high sidewall tires is definitely required.
+A rugged off-road 4×4 with plenty of clearance and high sidewall tires is definitely required.
+2WD and low clearance vehicles should not attempt to drive over Imogene Pass.
 Experienced drivers only.
-Drive carefully.
+Don’t get in a hurry, watch your lines and drive carefully.
 It would be pretty easy to accidentally drive off the side, and it would be a fatal mistake.
 The road is very narrow in parts and be prepared to deal with vehicles passing in the other direction.
 The drive itself can be intimidating at times depending on your skills and comfort with heights and exposure.
-Be careful with water hazards: be sure you have the right vehicle and experience to attempt this drive.

 Is Imogene Pass open?